cwrw/crawler/README.md

 A web crawler using Depth First Search.

-A sitemap is best represented as a hierarchical tree, with the root node being the home page, and the subtrees the directories.
+A sitemap is best represented as a graph.
 Algorithm chosen for now is Depth First Searching.

 ## Installation